IgnacioCartes/ff3-bestiary/README.md

 FF3 Bestiary
 =====================

-A Bestiary for Famicom FF3, created using Ionic.
+A Bestiary for Famicom Final Fantasy III, created using Ionic.